 Tango Etiquette: Eye Contact, Talking, Clique and Hierarchy

 Many women assume it’s men’s job to invite them.
 They sit there talking to each other and pay no attention to men, taking for granted that someone would come to ask them to dance.
-However, for a man to ask a woman, he needs to sense that the woman is open to it.
+However, for a man to ask a woman, he needs to feel that she is open to it.
 No man would invite a woman who seems disinterested or might put him on the hook.
 A woman needs to give a man some hint that she is friendly and wants to dance with him before he takes the initiative.

-As a hint, some women move closer to where the man of their desire will notice them.
+As a hint, some women move closer to where the man they’re interested in will notice them.
 This can be particularly useful in a crowded milonga where those seated far apart may not catch each other's attention.
 But simply changing seats is not enough.
 You may sit near a man and still not be invited if you focus on talking and ignore the man.
 Talking prevents the talker from being invited.
 Men are unlikely to interrupt a woman who is actively talking.
 You'll lose your critical moment when the tanda begins if you are engaging in a conversation.
 Even if you sit just one table away from the man, you still need to indicate your desire to dance by making eye contact.
 If you concentrate on talking and don't give a damn about him, how could he know that you are waiting for him?
 This is why in the milongas of Buenos Aires women do not talk.
 They try to make eye contact with men.

-Psychological impediments can also lead some women to sit with their male friends and dance only with these male friends.
+Psychological obstacles also lead some women to sit with their male friends and dance only with these male friends.
 By so doing they present themselves as unavailable to the public, discouraging invitation.
 Cliquing is inappropriate in the milonga because it creates segregation.
-To maintain the inclusive atmosphere of the milonga, dancers must be able to freely pair with the person of their choice by mutual consents.
+To maintain the inclusive atmosphere of the milonga, dancers must be able to freely pair up with the person of their choice by mutual consents.
 This is why in the milongas of Buenos Aires, men and women are seated separately.
-A savvy woman avoids sitting with the same group of male friends every week, as this can give the impression that she belongs to a clique and is unavailable to others.
+A savvy woman avoids sitting with the same group of male friends every week, as this may give the impression that she belongs to a clique and is unavailable to others.

 Speaking of clique there is a related issue.
 Because dancers of different levels focus on different things, they may not enjoy dancing with each other.
 As a result there is a hierarchy in milongas.
-At the bottom are students learning steps, who usually partner with their fellow beginners.
+At the bottom are students learning steps, who usually partner with fellow beginners.
 In the middle, those infatuated with the look tend to partner with those fond of fancy movements, and those still obsessed with themselves focus on individual performance.
-Mature dancers who have passed those stages, on the other hand, prefer to partner with dancers with good embrace, musicality and ability to dance for their partner (see The Four Stages of the Tango Journey).
+Mature dancers who have passed those stages, on the other hand, prefer to partner with dancers with strong embrace, musicality and ability to dance for their partner (see The Four Stages of the Tango Journey).
 One should separate such division of level from clique.
-The former is indiscriminate, inclusive and promising, serving a positive function in the milonga by promoting humility, encouraging growth and rewarding achievements.
+The former is indiscriminate, inclusive, and promising, serving a positive function in the milonga by promoting humility, encouraging growth and rewarding achievements.
 The latter is discriminate, exclusive and demotivating, causing segregation and infringing equal opportunity.
-Women at the lower levels should not feel disheartened at the hierarchy, because it allows them to mingle with dancers of similar levels and still does not prevent them from dancing with more advanced dancers—if they are not too proud or too shy to make eye contact with them.
+Women at the lower levels should not feel disheartened at the hierarchy, because it allows them to mingle with dancers of similar levels and still does not prevent them from partnering with more advanced dancers—if they are not too proud or too shy to initiate eye contact.
 Women must be aware that making eye contact with men is critical in the partner matching process (see Women's Role in Cabeceo).
 Your eyes are the key to dancing with the man of your choice.
 Use them wisely and you can dance all the way to the top (see How to Get More Invitations in the Milongas).

 March 7, 2013